ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 Servers advertising this capability indicate that they are capable of handling the message tag described below from clients, and will use with the same tag and value in their response.

+Servers MUST reject the capability at negotiation time if the `batch` capability is not also negotiated.
+Additionally, servers supporting `cap-notify` MUST cancel the capability if `batch` is removed at any time.

 ### Batch types

 This specification adds the `draft/labeled-response` batch type, described below.